-Capital Adequacy
+Capital management

 HSBC Sri Lanka follows the Capital Planning and Guidance as set out by its Group Office, while ensuring that all requirements as set out by the local regulator are complied with.
-In the matter of capital planning, the Branch relies on the monthly stress testing carried out in form of the Economic Value of Equity (EVE) calculation, to evaluate capital adequacy.
+In the matter of capital planning, the Bank relies on the monthly stress testing carried out in form of the Economic Value of Equity (EVE) calculation, as well as the Value at Risk (VaR) stress testing to evaluate capital adequacy.
 An annual stress testing on credit risk is also carried out to establish the relevant impact on capital.

-The Branch maintains records of Risk Weighted Assets (RWA) based on both the local regulatory requirement as set out by CBSL as well as on the basis set out by the Prudential Regulatory Authority (PRA) of the United Kingdom.
+The Bank maintains records of Risk Weighted Assets (RWA) based on both the local regulatory requirement as set out by CBSL as well as on the basis set out by the Prudential Regulatory Authority (PRA) of the United Kingdom.
 Growth of the balance sheet is subject to RWA limits on the PRA basis, which are set and monitored by the Regional Office.
 Assets, Liabilities and Capital Management (ALCM) monitors growth against these limits and works closely with the Businesses to ensure that any increased growth meets with the expected returns on such growth.